Ophiomastix venosa

 Ophiomastix venosa is a species of brittle star commonly found inhabiting Indo-Pacific shallow, coastal waters.
-O. venosa adults are often found living in the benthos of their native ranges within coastal coral formations and among rock formations.
+O. venosa adults are often found living in the benthos of their native geographic ranges within coastal coral formations and among rock formations.
 This species of brittle star was discovered and initially described by Wilhelm Peters, in 1851.
 They belong to the Class Ophiuroidea in the Phylum Echinodermata.
 O. venosa have distinct club-shaped spines along each of their arms, a morphological trait specialized to the species.
-These brittle stars exhibit unique life histories and behaviors through juvenile development into adulthood.
 Adult Ophiomastix venosa feed primarily on Sargassum densifolium, an algae native to their habitat.

 Discovery

-Ophiomastix venosa was initially discovered and described in 1851 by Peters, W., a German zoologist.
-Since the initial description of O. venosa, few published observations have occurred; the conservational status of this species is not well understood because of this reason.
-The sightings of Ophiomastix venosa occur throughout the coastal regions of the Indo-Pacific, and have been absent in all other oceanic/coastal regions.
+Ophiomastix venosa was initially discovered and described in 1851 by W. Peters, a German zoologist.
+Since the initial description of O. venosa, few published observations have occurred; the conservational status of this species is not well understood because of this.
+The sightings of Ophiomastix venosa occur throughout the coastal regions of the Indo-Pacific, and have been absent in all other oceanic and coastal regions.